 - Use subheadings to make the post scannable

-All of the discussion about length is basically common sense, which we all know isn’t so common any more.
+All of the discussion about length is basically common sense, which we all know isn’t so common anymore.
 Think about what you as a reader would expect and hope to see if you were looking for information on a topic.
-Would you want one paragraph that simply said “If you’re looking for peace and quiet, you can try the stress relief supplements sold on Amazon that cost 2.99.
+Would you want one paragraph that just said “If you’re looking for peace and quiet, you can try the stress relief supplements sold on Amazon that cost 2.99.
 Everyone says they’re good for stress a quiet mind.”

 29 words… That’s better as a call to action than a blog post in its entirety.
 But some bloggers write just like that.
 What you as a reader really want is someone to talk a little about their experience and a lot about your needs, to show they understand your problems and then walk you through the solutions.
 And that dear reader takes a little more than 29 words.